hydephp/buddy/README.md

 in the future.
 Buddy must be installed on the same system as your Hyde project, as it is a local development tool that must be able to communicate with the HydeCLI.

+## System Requirements

+- PHP 8.0 or higher
+- A JavaScript enabled browser
+- Desktop or laptop device capable of running PHP application servers
+- Monitor with a minimum resolution of 720p.
+1080p or higher is recommended
+- Composer (when installing from source)

 ## Roadmap

 * [ ] Add realtime Markdown editing